ibm-cloud-docs/devsecops/devsecops-release-notes.md

 :   Added new pipelinectl command to save and retrieve immutable properties using `set_envc`/`get_envc`.

 Performance improvements in the CD pipeline
-:   Refactored the CD pipeline to run the pipeline faster.
+:   Refactored the CD pipeline to run faster.

 ### Updates for DevSecOps version - open-v10.57.1
 {: #devsecops-open-v10.57.1}